 How should I prepare for my bail hearing?

-Your bail hearing is a very important step in the criminal court process.
-You only get one bail hearing in the Ontario Court of Justice.
-If you are denied bail, you will be in custody until your case is resolved, goes to trial, or you're released after a bail review in the Superior Court of Justice.
+Your bail is a very important step in the criminal court process.
+You only get one bail hearing in the .
+If you are denied bail, you will be in custody until your case is resolved, goes to , or you’re released after a in the .

 Talk to a lawyer